-- a. certificatePolicies This extension is not set as critical. - certificatePolicies:policyIdentifier is populated in accordance to Section 1.2 - b. cRLDistributionPoints This extension is not set as critical. and it contains the HTTP URL of the CA's CRL service. - c. authorityInformationAccess This extension is not set as critical. and it contains the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1) - d. basicConstraints This extension is set as a critical extension.
-The cA field is set true - keyUsage This extension is set as a critical extension.
-This extension MUST be present and MUST be marked critical.
-Bit positions for digitalSignature , keyCertSign and cRLSign are set. - f. extkeyUsage (optional) This extension is not set as critical.
-The parameters are populated in accordance with Section 6.1.7 (and comply with RFC 5280).
+- a. certificatePolicies This extension is not set as critical. certificatePolicies:policyIdentifier is populated as per the profile in annexure A. - b. cRLDistributionPoints This extension is not set as critical, and it contains the HTTP URL of the CA's CRL service. c. authorityInformationAccess - authorityInformationAccess This extension is not set as critical, and it contains the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1) - d. basicConstraints This extension is set as a critical extension.
+This extension is populated as per the profile in annexure A. a. keyl logge - keyUsage This extension is set as a critical extension.
+Bit positions for digitalSignature, keyCertSign and cRLSign are set, as per the profile in Annexure A. - f. extkeyUsage (optional) This extension is not present.